-Albert the scruffy terrier writes again!
-This column first appeared in The Middleburg Eccentric.
+Albert the journalist Jack Russell writes for his local newspaper.
+This first appeared in The Middleburg Eccentric.

 For many years, an amazing black Lab named Sajen has been a fixture in Middleburg.
 He is a service dog who has spent his life by the side of an inspirational young woman.
 He even walked in the inaugural parade this year, representing Canine Companions for Independence.
 Dogs have heroes too, and Sajen is one of mine.

 There is a difference in the terms therapy, service, or companion dog, but regardless of the type of certification, all of these animals make a better life possible for people every day.
 I’m devoting this column to them as my way of saying thank you.
 There are so many incredible souls who deserve this appreciation.
 Some of them, like Sajen, forever change the quality of life for one family.
 Others make a difference in unusual ways that are equally important.

 Take, for example, the numerous veterans’ groups around the country who train dogs to be companions to wounded soldiers.
 The trainers of these dogs are sometimes civilians, but often they are veterans themselves.
 Moreover, many are veterans who, while not having a physical disability, are impaired by a mental struggle with Post Traumatic Stress Syndrome (PTSD).
 It turns out that when a soldier suffering from PTSD trains a dog to help a physically wounded warrior, everyone gets life-altering benefits.
 Visit the websites of Warrior Canine Connection or Paws for Purple Hearts to learn more.